-It has also been reported that eligibility criteria and checks on creditworthiness are expected to be more rigorous than those under the bounce back loan scheme.
+It is also understood that eligibility criteria and checks on creditworthiness are expected to be more rigorous than those under the Bounce Back Loan Scheme (BBLS).

 A HM Treasury spokesperson said: “As the chancellor announced at the winter economy plan, we are working on a new, successor loan scheme and will provide details in due course.”

-The British Business Bank, which currently administers the Bounce Back Loan Scheme, is currently in discussions concerning the new replacement scheme.
+The British Business Bank, which currently administers the BBLS, is currently in discussions concerning the new replacement scheme.

 A British Business Bank spokesperson said: “We are now having discussions with the government, trade associations, lenders and other stakeholders on the future design of the new scheme, which is expected to become operational in early 2021.”